MichalMoudry/mrf-recognition-service/README.md

 # Recognition service
 A repository with a service for executing recognition of documents.
-This repository is part of [Microservice Recognition Framework](https://github.com/MichalMoudry/microservice-reference-framework "Link to Microservice Recognition Framework repository").
+This repository is part of [Microservice Reference Framework](https://github.com/MichalMoudry/microservice-reference-framework "Link to Microservice Reference Framework repository").

 ## Getting started
 This section contains ways to get started (running, deploying, ...) with this service.